 The keystone of any tonkotsu ramen is the broth — a distillate of slow-cooked pork bones and aromatics — and this one earns high marks.
 It is rich and satisfying with a hint of smokiness.
 The noodles are on a par with the best you will find hereabouts: tender strands of pasta that have been cooked with uncommon accuracy.

-If I have one quibble with Ichiran’s ramen add-ins it is the parboiled egg, which in the best versions are cooked to precise point where the yolk has set but is still oozy and molten.
+If I have one quibble with Ichiran’s ramen add-ins it is the parboiled egg, which in the best versions are cooked to the precise point where the yolk has set but is still oozy and molten.
 Here the egg arrives at room temperature, still in the shell.
 By the time it has been warmed by the hot broth, it verges on hard-boiled.

 The lone dessert is a matcha pudding, a shimmering custard with a green tea base that arrives under a mantle of melted brown sugar.
 It is the perfect light finish.